Play More Castle War Games Online

 Aside from these basic structures, the game also provides players with special buildings that are connected to specific stages.
 The mage's sun tower is only available when you reach the Stormcloud temple and allows players to fire a powerful heat ray at a specific enemy every few seconds.
 The Sylvan Elven base at the Silvercloak forest will need a bit of repairing, but this investment pays off as it allows players to recruit powerful Sylvan Elves which dish out plenty of damage in their long range and short range attacks.
 A cave in the mountains will give players the option of hiring a Sasquatch to aid in their fight -though you will need to blow up the ice covering the cave with a well placed meteor spell.

-We have to say, Kingdom Rush is great castle game that places plenty of emphasis on having fun rather than frustrating players with a puzzle aspect that takes away from the flow of the action.
+We have to say, Iron Hide's Kingdom Rush is great castle game that places plenty of emphasis on having fun rather than frustrating players with a puzzle aspect that takes away from the flow of the action.
 At the same time, the waves are formed in such a way that players are actually encouraged to experiment with defensive formations that makes each time you play a little bit different.
-With that being said, 12 story stages (and 24 challenge stages) does feel a bit short in the long term as the game will make you want to play just a little bit more.
+12 story stages (and 24 challenge stages) does feel a bit short in the long term as the game will make you want to play just a little bit more.
 Kingdom Rush is definitely a tower defense game that we recommend to new and old fans of the genre.
+Credit must also go to Armor Games for backing such a highly polished tower defense game.
 We give this game a well fed militia's 96/100.